Design and Technology

 Half Term 1 | Half Term 2 | Half Term 3 | Half Term 4 | Half Term 5 | Half Term 6 |

-Pupils will be introduced to the Unit 2 coursework which has been provided by the exam board.
-This coursework is linked to re-designing the Unit 1 coursework they completed in Year 10. |
+Pupils will be introduced to the Unit 2 coursework set by the exam board.
+This task builds on their Year 10 Unit 1 project, challenging them to redesign and improve their original work. |

-Submission of the Unit 2 coursework.
-Exam prep, covering Uni1, 2 and 3. |
+Submission of the Unit 2 coursework, followed by exam preparation covering Units 1, 2, and 3. |

 |